ufz/ogs/web/content/docs/userguide/process-dependent-configuration/Heat_Transport_BHE.md

 ```

 For 2U-type BHE configuration, the flow rate in < flow_and_temperature_control > indicates the flow rate within each U-pipe.
-When a fixed power or power curve is imposed on a 2U-type BHE, the given value in < flow_and_temperature_control > or in the related power curve should be speficed with half of the user's presumed entire borehole exchanger power.
+When a fixed power or power curve is imposed on a 2U-type BHE, the given value in < flow_and_temperature_control > or in the related power curve should be specified with half of the user's presumed entire borehole exchanger power.
 ### < grout >

 The thermal properties of the grout material is defined here.